dimi309/clunker/README.md

 	git submodule init
 	git submodule update

 The program runs successfully on Windows and MacOS.

-I am having an [issue](https://github.com/dimi309/clunker/issues/2) with winit on Linux.
+On Linux, the WINIT_UNIX_BACKEND environment variable has to be set to "x11".
+Otherwise winit may launch using wayland, making winit's xlib_window() and xcb_connection() window functions return None.
+The values returned by these functions are needed for creating a Vulkan surface.

+Unfortunately, even with the abovementioned detail taken care of, the program will still not start successfully on Linux, as it causes a segmentation fault.

 ![snapshot](clunker.png)